-Starting a new job can be overwhelming.
-There are people to meet, paperwork to complete and tons of training – sometimes all in a single day.
+Starting a new job can be overwhelming, especially for remote employees.
+There are people to meet, paperwork to complete, and tons of training – sometimes all in a single day.
 It’s one thing to coordinate numerous first day duties when everyone’s under one roof.
 But getting your new hires up to speed when one or both of you are working outside the office requires special finesse.

 Bringing at-home employees onto your team?
 Use this new hire checklist to help you roll out the welcome mat when onboarding remote employees.